West Papua Indonesia Travel Guide

 The most budget-friendly option, providing authentic local experiences with meals included.

-Offer more comfort and amenities, often with set prices for food and drinks.
+Offer more ease and services, often with set prices for food and drinks.

 Ideal for divers, offering access to remote diving spots and a comprehensive diving experience.